RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

 A new feature in **Minc** version 6 is a switch statement.
 This is similar to the statement used in **C** and **C++**, but has some distinct differences:

-1. Both the object switched on and each of the case objects can be any **Minc** type, and the do not need to be constants.
+1. Both the object switched on and each of the case labels can be any **Minc** type, and the do not need to be constants or even variables (see below).
+2. If the label is an compound expression like "mumble + 7" or "x < 99", it must be enclosed in parentheses.
 2. Cases must be either bare (see below) or followed by a block.
 3. Bare case statements cascade, so all bare cases OR with each other and execute the first block.